Activities and Services

 trail_san_donato-badia_a_passignano

-At this LINK you can also find more hiking trails inside the Protected Natural Area of Badia a Passignano.
+At this LINK you can find more hiking trails inside the Protected Natural Area of Badia a Passignano.

 Badia a Passignano was founded on an isolated site reachable via a branch of the road known in Medieval times as the “strada senese del Sambuco”, the route to Siena preferred by the Florentines until at least the year 1200.